Mectizan Identified as a Possible Treatment for River Blindness

 Expansion of MDP to include elimination of LF

 Merck expands the mandate of MDP to include Mectizan for the elimination of lymphatic filariasis (LF) in African countries and Yemen where the disease is co-endemic with river blindness.
-GlaxoSmithKline (GSK) donates albendazole for co-distribution with Mectizan for LF elimination in Africa and Yemen where river blindness is co-endemic.
-This begins a partnership between Merck & Co., Inc., GlaxoSmithKline, and MDP to coordinate the donations of Mectizan and albendazole.
+GlaxoSmithKline (now called GSK) donates albendazole for co-distribution with Mectizan for LF elimination in Africa and Yemen where river blindness is co-endemic.
+This begins a partnership between Merck & Co., Inc., GSK, and MDP to coordinate the donations of Mectizan and albendazole.

 250 Million Treatments